Daraa insurgency: April

-On the 2nd of April, gunmen opened fire on a car carrying two reconciled commanders in Bosra al-Harir, injuring one of them severely, while in the town of Sanamayn, a grenade was thrown at a former rebel's house.
+On 2 April, gunmen opened fire on a car carrying two reconciled commanders in Bosra al-Harir, injuring one of them severely, while in the town of Sanamayn, a grenade was thrown at a former rebel's house.
 Attacks took place the next day, when an IED went off in the town of al-Suwar.
 The same day, a military security member was killed on the road to Khrab al-Shahem.
 Another was targeted on the same road, with him being injured and his grandson killed.
 An assassination attempt on a man working with Hezbollah also took place that day.
-Gunmen attacked an Air Intelligence checkpoint west of Karak on the 5th of April, and on the 6th, an Air intelligence HQ in al-Msifra town was shot at, leading for government forces to fortify their checkpoints.
+Gunmen attacked an Air Intelligence checkpoint west of Karak on 5 April, and on the 6th, an Air intelligence HQ in al-Msifra town was shot at, leading for government forces to fortify their checkpoints.
 More attack occurred five days later, when, a mosque preacher was assassinated in al-Hrak and the Ba'ath party building in Daraa al-Mahatta, causing material damage.
-On April 20, the car of a Ba'ath party official in Sanamayn was damaged by gunfire.
+On 20 April, the car of a Ba'ath party official in Sanamayn was damaged by gunfire.
 On 21 April the Popular Resistance killed an individual in connection with Air Intelligence, and a former fighter was killed the next day.

-On April 24, Popular Resistance carried out a series of attacks on Syrian army checkpoints in the town of Sanamayn, and assassinated a reconciled commander in Muzayrib.
+On 24 April, Popular Resistance carried out a series of attacks on Syrian army checkpoints in the town of Sanamayn, and assassinated a reconciled commander in Muzayrib.
 Two dead bodies were found on the outskirts, though they could not be identified.
 An attack by unknown gunmen took place in another part of the province when doctor and his family were attacked at his home, injuring him and his family. five days later Popular Resistance killed a member of Air Intelligence on the road to Adwan town, and a reconciled fighter on the 30th.